State banquet: India

 At the beginning of a state banquet, a foreign head of state is greeted by the president in the North Drawing Room.
-A tent constructed in the Mughal Garden within the environs of the presidential palace is the outdoor setting for state banquets.
+A tent constructed in the Mughal Garden within the environs of the presidential palace is the outdoor setting for state banquets, and The State Dining Room inside the Rashtrapati Bhavan serves as the main venue for all State Banquets.
 During the evening, the gardens are lit up with earthen diyas, string lights, and decorated with flowers and rangoli that become a scene for entertainment.
 After a performance by Rajasthani singers, Indian percussion instruments like the mridangam, tabla, ghatam and khanjeera, as well as India's diverse classical dances in which Bharatnatyam, Odissi and Kathak are carefully choreographed, will all be showcased in front of the guests.

 Inside the tent, speeches highlighting bilateral diplomatic relations are delivered by the President of India and the foreign head of state.
 The guests are then offered a sumptuous meal of Indian delicacies while the Indian Navy Band performs music.

 State banquets follow an official arrival ceremony which occurs at the Rashtrapati Bhavan earlier in the day.